AyamCemaniChicken/HubSpotIntegration/README.md

     4 Line Items
     5 Associations

-**NOTE**
-Currently, the connection string for MongoDB client is hardcoded.
-Replace the placeholder string in Shared/Shared.MongoDB/DBClient.cs - Line 13 with your atlas connection string.
+When running for the first time you will be prompted for your MongoDB connection string.